rogerhu/compsci_guides/Min-Cost-Climbing-Stairs.md

     - This does not fit the knapsack-type approach.

 - Cache previous results, generally
-    - Yes, we can use the Top-Down DP Technique and recursion to build our answers from previous recursive calls.
+    - Yes, we can use the Top-Down DP Technique and recursion to build our answers from previous recursive calls, but that would be a round about way of solving this algorithm when the array of cost was already given.

 ## 3: P-lan